promisegrid/grid-poc/x/wire/slides/slides.md

 Protocol spec documents would typically be stored in IPFS or other decentralized content-addressable storage systems for ease of retrieval by developers and recipients.

+Unlike traditional protocols, where the protocol number is typically assigned by a central authority such as IANA, the protocol hash CID is a self-describing identifier gives us a world in which:

+- Anyone can write a protocol spec document and publish it to IPFS.
+- Anyone can write a PromiseGrid message that references the protocol spec document.

 ---